CraftAndCode/flashing-leds/README.md

 ```
 ```template
 basic.forever(function () {

 })
 ```

 ## Step 0 @showDialog
 Hello!
-With this tutorial, you'll learn to control external LEDs with Micro:bit!
+In this tutorial, you'll learn to control the external LEDs with your Micro:bit!

 ## Step 1 @showDialog
-Before we start, let's make sure that your LEDs are connected to the Micro:bit according to this schematic:
+Before we start, let's make sure that your LEDs are connected to the Micro:bit as shown in this schematic:
 ![](https://raw.githubusercontent.com/CraftAndCode/mood-badge/master/mood%20badge%20schematic.gif)

 ## Step 2 @showHint
 ### Turning LEDs on